Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-5.md

 ### Preconditions

-The user has access to all population data.
 The database has up-to-date population data for the top N populated countries in a continent.

 ### Success End Condition